 ABLE accounts are investment and savings accounts created by the Achieving a Better Life Experience Act enacted in 2014.
 They have specific tax advantages.

 Supplemental Needs Trust

 Trusts are a legal way to transfer assets to a third party (the trustee) to benefit another (the beneficiary).
 Trusts are created by a "grantor," who typically works with a lawyer to establish the trust, name the beneficiary or beneficiaries, identify the trustee and transfer assets into the trust.
 The grantor can designate themselves as a trustee and name successor trustees if they become incapacitated or die.

 Among the benefits of a trust are the efficient distribution of assets to heirs without court involvement, the ability to specify how you want the assets to be used, avoiding certain taxes and protecting assets from creditors or lawsuits.

-A special needs trust (SNT) is a trust set up to benefit an individual with special needs to supplement public benefits without disqualifying them from those benefits.
+A special needs or supplemental trust (SNT) is a trust set up to benefit an individual with disabilities to supplement public benefits without disqualifying them from those benefits.

 - Funds from an SNT can be used for expenses that Medicaid or SSI does not, like education or vacation expenses, but not food or housing, which SSI would cover.

 - "We strongly recommend a corporate trustee because they are immortal," explained Christopher Waddell, Certified Financial Planner and Managing Director of the Waddell Group.